ska-telescope/developer.skatelescope.org/src/tools/monitoring-dashboards/stfc-performance-env.rst

  3 Receive encrypted credentials and decrypt them.

-Once the above three steps were followed, you should be able to connect as described under Connecting to the VPN.
+Once the above three steps are followed, you shall be able to connect.

 Create your GPG key
 ===================